b0tShaman/Pong/README.md

    java -cp out DQN.DQN
    ```
 2. Adjust bot settings in the code if necessary.
-3. Play against AI Bot, Programmed Bot or with another player!
+3. Play against AI Bot, Programmed Bot or with another player.

-Enjoy playing Pong with ML!